 According to Google’s documentation notes, any Chromebook outfitted with the Intel Bay Trail Atom processors will not support Linux apps.
 That seems to be the reason for my Asus C302CA failing the Linux suitability test.

 Other bugaboos include 32-bit ARM CPUs.
-Also a negative factor are firmware issues, limited storage and RAM capacities.
+Also, negative factors are firmware issues, limited storage, and RAM capacities.

 Here is a list of Chromebooks that are expected to receive upgrades OTA to support Linux Apps eventually.

 Even if your Chromebook seems to have all of the required hardware and lets you activate Crostini support, Google specifically must enable one critical piece of technology to let you run Linux.
 This is the major rub with the process of putting Linux apps on earlier-model Chromebooks.

 Google also must have enabled the Linux VM for your hardware.
 Find out if your Chromebook has been blessed by the Google gods after completing the channel change and flag activation: Open Chrome OS’ built-in shell, crosh; then run this shell command –vmc start terminaIf you get a message saying that vmc is not available, your quest to put Linux apps on that particular Chromebook is over.